microfeed/microfeed/README.md

 4. Make a few clicks on Cloudflare's dashboard to setup custom domains and some security stuffs.
 5. Profit!

+Feature request to Cloudflare: Please build a "Login with Cloudflare" OAuth!
+This will allow microfeed to do (almost) one-click deployment :) Otherwise, people need to read documentation and follow instructions to get an instance of microfeed up and running.
+Most people don't read documentation.

 ### Prerequisites

 * You need to have a Cloudflare account.
 If you don't, please [sign up on Cloudflare.com](https://dash.cloudflare.com/sign-up) for free.